HL7/bulk-data/input/pagecontent/index.md

 ### Representing Cohorts

-Many bulk workflows are applicable to a specific cohort of patients rather than all patients in a system.
+Many Bulk Export workflows are applicable to a specific cohort of patients rather than all patients in a system.
 These cohorts can be represented and managed as FHIR `Group` resources.
 For example, a payer roster, research cohort, care management panel, quality-measure population, recently discharged patients, or another recurring population that needs to be exchanged over time can be modeled as a FHIR group.
 As described on [the Group page](group.html), implementations may expose read-only groups managed by the Data Provider, member-based groups managed by the Data Consumer, or criteria-based groups whose membership is computed from characteristics.
 Some Data Providers may also support the Bulk Cohort API described in this guide for asynchronous creation of characteristic-based cohorts by a Data Consumer.

 ### Conformance and Publication